loic-simon/lg-rez/README.md

 * Packages: **...** (see [`requirements.txt`](requirements.txt))

 ## Configuration

 To run correctly, the bot needs to be connected to several external services, each needing more or less sensitive tokens, stocked as environments variables.
-We usually use [`python-dotenv`](https://pypi.org/project/python-dotenv/) to read them from a `.env` file, but you may prefer exporting them as usual environment variables.
+We support and encourage the use of [`python-dotenv`](https://pypi.org/project/python-dotenv/) to read them from a `.env` file, but you may prefer exporting them as usual environment variables.

-All necessary variables are listed in the [`model.env`](model.env) file; they are prefixed with "`LGREZ_`".
+All necessary variables, prefixed by `LGREZ_`, are listed in the [`model.env`](model.env) file.

 ### Configuration Assistant Tool